The Impact of Connectivity on the Production and Diffusion of Knowledge: Equilibria with Multiple Agents

+In the previous two sections, we characterized pure-strategy equilibria as a function of the initial belief $\pi$.
+Section~\ref{subs: symm_pure_strat} shows that at the two ends, i.e., on $[0,\underline\pi]$ and $(\bar\pi,1]$, the unique equilibrium is full exploitation and full exploration, respectively.
+Section~\ref{subs: asymm_pure_strat} implies that on the intermediate region $(\underline\pi,\bar\pi]$, the unique pure-strategy equilibrium is asymmetric, featuring both explorers and exploiters.
+This leaves open the possibility of mixed-strategy equilibria on the intermediate region.

-Next, we examine the \textit{symmetric} mixed-strategy equilibria in the intermediate region.
-Suppose each agent explores the risky arm with probability $\mu$.
+Hence in this section, we study the \emph{symmetric} mixed-strategy equilibrium in the intermediate region.
+Suppose that each agent explores the risky arm with probability $\mu$.
 This will be a mixed-strategy equilibrium if the expected payoff from exploitation, namely

 matches the expected payoff from exploration, that is